Barrons-nous in the Collines-de-l'Outaouais

 Come and visit Gatineau Park, a natural oasis covering 361 km2 of hills and forest.
 Its rich biodiversity and proximity to downtown make it a real paradise for outdoor activities such as hiking, cycling, canoeing, and cross-country skiing.
 Must-sees include the Mackenzie King Estate, Champlain Lookout, Pink Lake and Lusk Cave.
 Extend your visit by camping or staying in a cabin, available year round.
 Gatineau Park is managed and protected by the National Capital Commission.

 La Pêche (Québec) J0X 3G0

 Imagine a place so serene, yet so conveniently close to Canada's capital.
-First built in 1838, the Wakefield Mill Hotel & Spa is now a charming, four-star country boutique hotel surrounded by the splendid Gatineau Park and the picturesque village of Wakefield.
+First built in 1838, the Wakefield Mill Hotel & Spa is now a charming boutique hotel surrounded by the splendid Gatineau Park and the picturesque village of Wakefield.
 It offers 42 unique guest rooms, a dining room specializing in fine cuisine québécoise, The Heron Room Bistro restaurant, a full-treatment spa with outdoor massage tent, two outdoor hot tubs and swimming pool, five meeting/banquet rooms, as well as a cozy fireplace lounge.

 Wakefield (Québec) JOX 3GO